isc-projects/bind9/doc/notes/notes-current.rst

 - Build errors were introduced in some DLZ modules due to an incomplete change in the previous release.
 This has been fixed. :gl:`#3111`

+- TCP connections could hang indefinitely if the TCP write buffers were full because of the other party not reading sent data.
+This has been fixed by adding a "write" timer.
+Connections that are hung while writing will now time out after the ``tcp-idle-timeout`` period has elapsed. :gl:`#3132`